-• Children missing education is statutory guidance and advice on children missing in education and how to get them back into it.
+- Working together to improve school attendance is guidance on how to maintain high levels of attendance and work with local authorities where there is a safeguarding risk. - Children missing education is statutory guidance and advice on children missing in education and how to get them back into it.
 It includes information that schools must provide to the local authority when removing a child from roll at standard and non-standard transition points.